jereztech/validation-br-api/README.md

   @ContaCorrente(mod11Aliases = { @Mod11Alias(alias = 'X', regexp = "[0-9]{4,11}") })
   private String contaCorrente;
 ```
 Why?
-Because Banco do Brasil use a X character as part of the ContaCorrente field, and the max length for this field is 11.
+Because Banco do Brasil use an X character as part of the ContaCorrente checksum, and the max length for this field is 11.
 This logic is applied to AgenciaBancaria field in the same way.

 ## Maven